TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 Please let me know them [here](../../issues).
 I'll help you out as soon as I can.

 ___
-*“This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.”*
+*ï¿½This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.ï¿½*